-Once you’ve locked down the nuts and bolts of your digital strategy, it’s a good idea to involve a digital agency to help you conduct a strategic review of where your existing digital strategy sits in comparison to the broader marketplace, and in relation to your competitors and consumer expectation.
-This stage of the process is typically led by a digital strategist (with the support of a team of specialists) who will be able to give you a solid idea of how much things are likely to cost and any dependencies that might affect the order of execution.
+At this point, it’s a good idea to involve a strategist to help you conduct a strategic review of where your existing digital strategy sits in comparison to the broader marketplace and consumer expectation.
+A digital strategist will also be able to give you a solid idea of how much things are likely to cost and any dependencies that might affect the order of execution.

-The two fundamental elements we typically include in our roadmaps are streams and initiatives.
-Streams represent your marketing objectives, and initiatives are the deliverables (e.g. ‘Create a campaign landing page’ might be the initiative and ‘Convert prospects to customers’ might be the objective).
-Objectives will obviously vary from one organisation to another but broadly speaking these are aligned with the stages of your customers’ journey (e.g. Awareness, Consideration, Conversion, Retention).
+The two fundamental elements we typically include in our roadmaps at Luminary are Streams and Initiatives.
+Streams represent your marketing objectives, and Initiatives are the deliverables (e.g. ‘Convert prospects to customers’ might be the objective and ‘Create a campaign landing page’ might be the initiative).
+Objectives will obviously vary from one organisation to another.

-Initiatives can also be aligned to departmental streams, such as IT, HR ot Legal.
+Initiatives can also be aligned to departmental streams, such as IT, HR or Legal.
 This helps to conceptualise the necessary involvement of parts of the organisation other than the one driving the digital strategy (usually marketing).
-If a new technology platform is required, this would be aligned to the IT stream.
-Similarly, recruitment requirements would align with the HR stream.
+If a new technology platform is required, this would be aligned to the IT Stream.
+Similarly, recruitment requirements would align with the HR Stream.

-There is no set-in-stone formula for structuring a roadmap but at Luminary we tend to use the following approach:
+There is no set-in-stone formula for structuring a roadmap, but the following is a common approach to creating a digital blueprint:

 - Diagrammatic representation – a visual illustration of the roadmap with initiatives numbered and aligned to streams.